nilearn/nilearn/doc/decoding/searchlight.rst

 :class:`SearchLight` object after fitting it to the data.
 Below is a visualization of the results from :ref:`Searchlight analysis of face vs house recognition <sphx_glr_auto_examples_02_decoding_plot_haxby_searchlight.py>`.
-The searchlight was restriced to a slice in the back of the brain.
+The searchlight was restricted to a slice in the back of the brain.
 Within this slice, we can see that a cluster of :term:`voxels<voxel>` in visual cortex contains information to distinguish pictures showed to the volunteers, which was the expected result.